 Enabling/Disabling Video and Voice for an Entire Game

 Enabling or Disabling Video and Voice Chat for the entire game can only be done by a GM.
-Within the My Settings tab of the Sidebar, scroll down to the Video + Audio Chat Options section.
-The very first option here is a drop down menu labeled Chat Tech:.
+Within the My Settings tab of the Sidebar, scroll down to the Audio & Video section, and tab over to Video Display.
+Here is a drop down menu labeled Chat Tech.
 There are currently three menu options to choose from in this drop down: